Do you want to start a Food Truck business plan?

 2.3 Customers of Food Truck Company

-The customer base of Eat Out will belong mostly to the working class who don’t have enough time to spend searching for good food in their day.
+The customer base of Eat Out will comprise the working class who doesn’t have enough time to search for good food in their day.
 The main customer groups of the business will include:

 - Office Employees

 - School Children

 The main target of Henry’s Eat Out is to provide sustainable alternative food options to people who are often busy.
 The business also aims to occupy a considerable market share in the fast-food/ cart food market.